plone/plone.base/src/plone/base/tests/messages.rst

   >>> msg.default
   'This is the text.'

-And at last there is the possibility of variable substition:
+And at last there is the possibility of variable substitution:

   >>> project = 'Plone'
   >>> msg = _('id', default='Hello ${name}', mapping={'name' : project})